Instant Pot Vegetable Soup

 - 1 tablespoon avocado oil or olive oil

-- 1 onion, diced
+- 1 onion, diced (about 1 1/2 cups)

-- Kosher salt and ground black pepper, to taste
+- Salt and ground black pepper, to taste

 - Pinch of red pepper flakes

-- 2 garlic cloves, minced
+- 2 garlic cloves, minced (or 1 teaspoon minced garlic)

-- 1 quart (32 ounces) all-natural vegetable broth (sub: chicken broth)
+- 1 quart (32 ounces) vegetable broth (sub: chicken broth)

-- 1 (14.5 ounce) can petite diced fire-roasted tomatoes
+- 1 (14.5-ounce) can fire-roasted diced tomatoes (sub: petite diced tomatoes)

-- 1 (15 ounce) can black beans, drained and rinsed
+- 1 (15-ounce) can black beans, drained and rinsed

-- 1/3 cup pearl barley (Gluten-free sub: 1 can chickpeas, drained and rinsed)
+- 1/3 cup pearl barley (gluten-free sub: 1 can chickpeas, drained and rinsed)

-- 1–2 bay leaves
+- 1 bay leaf

 - 1 (2-3 inch) Parmesan rind*

-- Optional Toppings: grated Parmesan cheese*, fresh chopped parsley
+- Optional Toppings: grated Parmesan cheese*

-*omit if making a Dairy-Free version
+*Omit if making a Dairy-Free version and add 1/2 teaspoon salt.

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.